Calcilore/AdofaiClient/README.md

 # How do I install this?

-1. Go to the Releases Page ([https://github.com/Calcilore/AdofaiClient/releases/latest]())
+1. Go to the Releases Page ([https://github.com/Calcilore/AdofaiClient/releases/latest](https://github.com/Calcilore/AdofaiClient/releases/latest))
 2. Download the latest version for your computer
 3. Extract and run

 # How do I use this?

-## Opening the file just opens and immediately closes the window
-You run the file with the command line arguments of the file you want to open
+## I want to use command line arguments
 for example: <br>
 Adofai.exe C:\Users\Username\Downloads\level.adofai